consensus-shipyard/ipc/README.md

 - [docs/architecture.md](docs/architecture.md) for a conceptual overview of the tool
 - [docs/subnet.md](docs/subnet.md) for instructions on how to deploy a new subnet and the required architecture
 - [docs/usage.md](docs/usage.md) for instructions on how to use the IPC Agent to interact with subnets
+- [docs/contracts.md](docs/contracts.md) for instructions on how to deploy FEVM actors on subnets
 - [docs/troubleshooting.md](docs/troubleshooting.md) for answers to some common questions

 For a detailed overview of the entire IPC stack design, please check the up-to-date **[IPC Design Reference](https://github.com/consensus-shipyard/IPC-design-reference-spec/blob/main/main.pdf)** doc.